rhodcodes/blog/content/posts/2021/02/setting-up-git-on-windows/index.md

 ## Fixing the Environment

-For Git to know which ssh binary to use, which in turn uses the correct ssh-agent to provide our key files we need to set an environmental variable - `$GIT_SSH` so that it points to ssh.exe which lives in `C:\Windows\System32\OpenSSH\ssh.exe`.
+For Git to know which `ssh` binary to use and thus use the `ssh-agent` we configured earlier and provide our key files, we need to set an environmental variable - `$GIT_SSH` so that it points to ssh.exe which lives in `C:\Windows\System32\OpenSSH\ssh.exe`.

 You might have this already set if you've used PuTTY or TortoiseSVN as this is how they tell git to use their own SSH binaries.